 One of the problems with cryptocurrencies is scaleability.
 Most cryptocurrencies are derived from the Bitcoin codebase and thus have a "block size limit."
 This limit has become a big issue in the Bitcoin community and led to fierce discussions.
 Monero doesn't suffer from this block size debate, because it has a dynamic block size limit.
 This limit is automatically recalculated regularly based on a look-back window.
 A penalty system prevents out of control growth of the block size.
 Another issue with most cryptocurrencies is the development of a fee market.
 This issue is somewhat linked to the block size debate: the narrative is that when you limit the block size, a fee market will eventually develop.
 But this claim is highly debatable.
 When the transaction fees are supposed to be the main incentive for miners to secure the blockchain, it is possible the current consensus model will not be sustainable.
 At the moment, miners still act as they are expected: they mine on the longest chain.
 When they don't do that, they risk losing the block reward.
 But when that block reward becomes small compared to the mining fees, it's possible miners will have an incentive to not mine on the longest chain and start a fork trying to "steal" high transaction fees which were included in the latest blocks.
 Therefore, Monero implements a "permanent block reward."
 The block reward will never drop below 0.3 XMR, making Monero a disinflationary currency: the inflation will be roughly 1% in 2022 and go down forever, but the nominal inflation will stay at 0.3 XMR per minute.
 This means that there will always be an incentive for miners to mine Monero and thus keeping the blockchain secure, with or without a fee market.

 Fungibility is an important property of any functioning currency.
 You can try to hide your bitcoins as much as you want, if you tried to mix your non-fungible coins using a mixer, coinjoin or another type of "anonymity enhancing feature," these transactions can still be flagged as "possible suspicious activity on the blockchain," even if you are anonymous.
 Using non-fungible tokens as currency can eventually lead to blacklisting/whitelisting either by governments or through self-censorship.
 Some examples of these measures could be payment processors or exchanges refusing your tainted coins as a payment or deposit or miners refusing to include your suspicious transaction.
-Monero will enforce a minimum mixing across the network, so all outputs are mixed by default.
-This is possible due to the nature of the mixing: Monero mixing is "passive" and can even be done offline!
-Transaction outputs have "plausible deniability" about their state: you can't tell if they are spent or unspent in a certain transaction or not.
-This leads to an opaque (non-transparent) blockchain making all coins "equal."
-Fungibility is built into Monero at protocol level, making it real "digital cash."
+On the other hand, Monero transaction outputs have "plausible deniability" about their state: you can't tell if they are spent or unspent in a certain transaction or not.
+This leads to an opaque (non-transparent) blockchain making all coins "equal." fungibility is built into Monero at protocol level, making it real "digital cash."